JoshuaR503/Rust-Learning/readme.md

 Rust is an expression-based language, this is an important distinction to understand.

+Ownership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.
+Rust’s central feature is ownership.
+Although the feature is straightforward to explain, it has deep implications for the rest of the language.
+[Read about Ownership](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html#understanding-ownership)

-[Read about Integer Overflow](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-overflow) [Read about Tuple Type](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-tuple-type) [Read about Function Experssions](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html#function-bodies-contain-statements-and-expressions)
+[Read about Integer Overflow](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-overflow)

+[Read about Tuple Type](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-tuple-type)

+[Read about Function Experssions](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html#function-bodies-contain-statements-and-expressions)

 ### Rust conventions